 You may be hearing more and more about screening and testing for COVID-19.
 Although screening and testing sound similar, they are actually quite different.

-For COVID-19, screening at entrances to health care facilities may take place regardless of whether you have COVID-19 signs or symptoms.
+For COVID-19, screening at entrances to health care facilities and businesses may take place regardless of whether you have COVID-19 signs or symptoms.
 Screenings are precautionary and could include answering a few, brief questions and having your temperature taken.

-COVID-19 testing occurs when a health care provider determines that symptoms are such that testing is warranted.
-For example, testing may be ordered if you are exhibiting signs of fever or temperature greater than 100 degrees, a new cough (within the last day or two) or shortness of breath that is not due to allergies or a chronic condition, and you are concerned that you may have been exposed to COVID-19.
+COVID-19 nasal swab testing occurs when a health care provider determines that symptoms are such that testing is warranted.
+For example, testing may be ordered if you are exhibiting signs of fever with a temperature greater than 100 degrees, a new cough (within the last day or two) or shortness of breath that is not due to allergies or a chronic condition, and you are concerned that you may have been exposed to COVID-19.
 Testing also could occur to investigate something detected during a screening.